 Three major petroleum companies -- BP, ConocoPhillips and ExxonMobil (originally Sohio, ARCO and Exxon) -- control more than 95 percent of North Slope production and, in 2012, are in the process of increasing a similar share of the Alyeska Pipeline Service Company (the builder and operator of TAPS) to 100%.
 The sprawling North Slope complex centers around Prudhoe Bay, where oil is pumped from beneath the frozen Arctic substrate and prepared for the 800-mile journey across Alaska to the ice-free port of Valdez; at the Alyeska terminal, oil is loaded on tankers bound for the West Coast.
 Although the North Slope was by far the nation's largest producing complex at its peak of two million barrels per day a quarter century ago, North Slope production has been in decline for two decades and is now between 500,000 and 600,000 barrels per day.

-from a policy standpoint, the current dialogue often
+major attention from a policy standpoint, the current dialogue often

-those high oil prices still bring producers significant revenue
+those high oil prices still bring producers significant revenue from

-Alaska's oil companies can be trusted as the avatars of social salvation, closer
+that Alaska's oil companies can be trusted as the avatars of social

-continue to provide unusual opportunities to observe the actions
+to market continue to provide unusual opportunities to observe the actions

 Reports on pipeline and petroleum development issues on this web site may be understood as case studies providing insight into the relationships among powerful corporate and government institutions.
 This web site explores the economic and environmental impacts of these interactions in concrete terms in the hope that well-informed individuals can and will make a positive contribution to the course of human development.
 A premise underlying this research is that it falls to each of us, as citizens, to keep our policy dialogue fact-based as we inform ourselves, analyze and respond appropriately to the events that shape the issues we face.
 Based on the factual information presented here, readers can come to independent judgments regarding the authenticity of the content, the significance of the relevant facts and the logic and appropriateness of the conclusions.
 In any event, the topics reported here should be capable of standing for themselves as a documented case studies in petroleum development and public policy.